 What Is the Job Demand for Environmental Health and Safety Trainer?

-The demand for Health & Safety professionals is likely to grow around 4% between 2014 and 2024.
-Nevertheless, demand for business services such as professional education is expected to rise in the region of 7% - this is the average across all roles in all industries and is unlikely to experience any significant gain.
-There may be upturn in the coming years as organizations take advantage of advances in technology.
+The demand for environmental health and safety training professionals is projected to grow around 7% between 2020 and 2030.* There may be upturn in the coming years as organizations take advantage of advances in technology.
 Blended learning and independent study will replace classroom study for professional education and training.

 Environmental Health Safety Training - Related Degrees